CharlesGueunet/vimmic/README.md

 # Words
-  Fast travel with <leader><leader>w cs'" to change 'test' in "test" (change surround)
+  Fast travel with <leader><leader>w cs'" to change 'test' in "test" (change surround) you can add bookmark to a line with "mm"
+      navigate through bookmarks with mp and mn

 # Indent
   <leager>ig to have indentation guide